-The radio is secured to the dash with metal brackets on the side of the radio.
+The radio is secured to the pocket/optional CD player below the radio by metal brackets on each side of the radio.
+These metal brackets also secure the radio/pocket assembly to the dash.
 Locate and remove four (4) 8mm bolts / phillips screws that secure the brackets to the dash.

-Pull the radio out of the dash.
-Unplug the antenna cable from the rear of the radio.
-Unplug 2 plastic connectors that are plugged into the rear of the radio.
-The radio can now be completely removed from the dash.
+Pull the radio/pocket assembly out of the dash.
+Unplug the black cable plugged into the rear of the radio.
+Unplug 2 white plastic wire harness connectors plugged into the rear of the radio.